wallwriting/redshift_upsert/README.md

 - Currently requires all three matching fields (primary key, version id, dml indicator) to have arguments passed.
 Use these workarounds when you don't have them:
     - If there is no dml indicator, pass the value 'X' for the argument (case doesn't matter).
     - If there is no version id, pass the same vaule for key.**
+- Currently doesn't take advantage of the sort key for performance.
+A feature will have to be added where it checks the system table for a sort key and passes the min/max value of that column from the staging table into the DELETE query in order to leverage zone maps.
+The sort key should be irrelevant for the INSERT portion of the proc.

 [* I'm still undecided whether there are problems or are actually things that should be enforced as a best practice]